Related Links

 1. Have your helper pour water into one of the containers so that the reactions start at the exact same time.

-6. You and your helper should each mix a solution with a clean spoon.
+6. You and your helper should each mix a solution with the provided popsicle sticks or a clean spoon as shown in Figure 9.

-10. Continue taking pictures, recording the time at which each picture is taken.
+4. Continue taking pictures for about three minutes, recording the time at which each picture is taken.

 1. The number you take will depend on the length of the exposure.

-1. A good exposure time should give you a clear picture of the two cups so you can compare their brightness.
+1. A good exposure time should give you a clear picture of the two cups, so you can compare their brightness, as shown in Figure 8.

 2. You will want to compare all of the pictures later, so the conditions should be as consistent as possible.

-12. Repeat steps 3–11 two more times, with clean and fresh materials.
+6. Repeat the whole experiment (steps 1–18) two more times, with clean and fresh materials.

 1. Be sure to use the same starting temperatures of the water.